top of page

 Avoiding Pitfalls: What If the Expert’s Math Gets Challenged?

-The most common attack?
-That the expert’s assumptions are flawed or data is incomplete.
+The most common attack is that the expert’s assumptions are flawed or data is incomplete.
 Opposing counsel will dig into inputs, ignore margins of error, and push credibility questions.

 How to Mitigate These Risks: